dgp1130/ng-route-mfe/README.md

 Use a shared library which is built with each MFE.

-It is comparatively easy to create shared libraries and then use those libraries across multiple MFEs.
+It is comparatively easy to create shared libraries and then use those libraries across multiple applications.
 Each application can build its library dependencies and include its own copy of them.
-Each MFE gets its own version of that dependency, meaning they are not tied to a single version or forced to upgrade in lock-step.
+Since these apps are "MFEs", each MFE gets its own version of that dependency, meaning they are not tied to a single version or forced to upgrade in lock-step.

 If you really want to use module federation to link in a library built at a different time, that is possible with this architecture.
 Nothing actively prevents it.
 This